-Sometimes the outlook and history of the business that the owner verbally tells the lender does not match the story that their financial information tells.
-For that reason, accurate accounting is essential.
+Sometimes the outlook and history of the business that the owner verbally tells the lender don’t match the story that their financial information tells.
+For that reason, accurate accounting and proper tax filings are essential.

 Work in partnership with your accountant to ensure that your business financials truly reflect your business.
-Otherwise, erroneously represented income or expenses can negatively position your cash-flow analysis.
+Otherwise, it can distort your small business cash flow picture.
 When that happens, lenders must deny applications because they can’t back up the financial risks with reliable paperwork.

 There are three primary ways to improve your business’s cash-flow picture: increase net income, reduce expenses or, in most cases, come up with a combination of both.

 - If you’ve got a year or two of financial history, potential lenders will want to see how you’re planning for and moving toward profitability.
 Has the business’s net income increased?
-Do the expenses align with growth goals?
-Understanding these issues can help you better forecast and plan for purchases and expansions without coming up short in cash on-hand.
+Do the expenses align with your growth goals?
+Understanding these issues can help you better forecast and plan for purchases and expansions without coming up short in cash on hand.

-- With a longer history—say, three years or more—if your cash-flow projections show a business that’s coming up short on available cash over several months (or longer), you need to assess why.
-It could be as simple as you need capital to help you increase staffing, inventory, marketing or other growth-focused areas, and if you can show how those investments correlate to higher net income, you’ll be able to make a good case with potential lenders.
+- With a longer history (three years or more), if your cash-flow projections show a business that’s coming up short on available cash over several months (or longer), you need to assess why.
+It could be as simple as you need working capital to help you increase staffing, inventory, marketing, or other areas.
+If you can show how those investments correlate to higher net income, you’ll be able to make a good case with potential lenders.
 Conversely, you may discover ways to reduce business expenses, such as refinancing high-interest loans.

 Accurate cash-flow forecasts are essential to business and borrowing success: